 E3’s professionals are following the deployment of energy storage technologies into the marketplace, helping clients and partners to understand which technologies are right for specific technologies.
 While the storage industry grows in North America, E3 continues to stay abreast of current developments by attending industry events and conducting research.
-E3’s Technology Lead, Andy Hixson, recently completed an MS in Global Energy Management that looked beyond our borders at experiences and practices overseas.
+E3’s Technology Lead, Chris Wright, has extensive experience in the storage space, with lithium-ion battery technology, battery system design reviews, battery/system procurement, energy storage quality assurance, EPC contracting, performance guarantees, and lithium-ion battery recycling knowledge.

 Stanton Energy Reliability Center, California